redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor/blast-editor.md

 #### Lock

-Locking a Unit will lock the Unit's enabled/disabled state.
+Locking a Unit will prevent its parameters from being modified by any automatic system such as "Randomly disable 50%" or "Reroll."

 #### Selection